-You can use U-Move to migrate your Active Directory domain controller (DC) to a cloud service provider (CSP) such as Amazon AWS (EC2), Microsoft Windows Azure, Google Compute Engine or IBM.
+You can use U-Move to migrate your Active Directory domain controller (DC) to a cloud service provider (CSP) such as Amazon AWS (EC2), Microsoft Windows Azure, Google Compute Engine, HP Cloud, or IBM.
 The CSP must offer a virtual machine (VM) that can run a compatible edition of Windows Server.

 How to move Your Domain Controller to the Cloud